coins/research/notes/RSA-groups-of-unknown-order.md

 ## Discussion
 The obvious problem here is that we can give no strong guarantees about the size of the factors of `n` other than that they're much larger than `517844363`.
 Still, it might be worth to explore the idea further.
-A first optimization is to choose `n` like:
+A first optimization is to choose `n` as a difference of consecutive primes like:
 ```
 n = 2 * 3 * ... * p_i - p_(i+1) * p_(i+2) * p_(i+3) * ... * p_k
 ```